Undergraduate Course: Greek 2a Ex-Beginners (GREE08009)

 On completion of this course, the student will be able to:

-- show in coursework, class discussion their familiarity with the set text(s), their language and style, and their literary and historical context;
+- show in coursework, exam, and class discussion their familiarity with the set text(s), their language and style, and their literary and historical context;

 |Munro, D.B. and Allen, T.W. eds (1920) Homeri Opera Oxford |